Nobody Knows My Name: 3. "Fifth Avenue Uptown: A Letter from Harlem"

 The result, Baldwin argues, is a social alienation that is only reinforced by a White American society that is intent on forgetting these communities all together.
 This alienation is enforced by a police state whose officers were sent to these ghettos to control and oppress those living there.
 Baldwin goes into great depth about the police presence and the violent outbreaks that emerged as a result.
 Baldwin goes on to analyze the failings of the North to claim its crimes committed against the Black community.
 The primary crime being that of ignorance.
-The white liberal agenda ignores the racial issues prevelant in the North simply because it is worse in the Southern United States.
+The white liberal agenda ignores the racial issues prevalent in the North simply because it is worse in the Southern United States.
 Baldwin points to a sense of righteousness that emerged in the North from having fought on the right side of the Civil War.
 Ultimately, Baldwin concludes that America’s racial problems will only be solved once the problem of the ghettos is addressed by American society both by North and South.